• Skip to primary navigation

 • Once the onions and peppers have started to soften, add the chopped garlic and fry for another 2-3 minutes.

-• Next, add the tomato puree and tinned tomatoes, breaking these up with a spoon.
-Once the tomatoes have broken apart, add in the vegan stock, smoked paprika, and bay leaves.
-Simmer for 10-15 minutes, stirring occasionally.
+• Add the tomato puree and tinned tomatoes, using a spoon to break these down.
+Next, add in the vegan stock, smoked paprika, and bay leaves.
+Simmer for 5-10 minutes, stirring occasionally.

 • With 5 minutes to go, add the spinach leaves and mix these through the stew.
 It'll look like a lot at first, but these will soon wilt.

-• Adjust the seasoning to taste, before serving with basmati rice and chopped fresh parsley.
+• Adjust the seasoning to taste, before serving with rice and chopped fresh parsley (see serving suggestions for more ideas).

 Notes

-Storage: You can store this butter bean stew in the fridge for up to four days, or in the freezer for up to six months.
+Storage: Once cool, you can store this vegan butter bean stew in the fridge for up to four days, or in the freezer for up to six months.

 * The nutrition info below is for one serving of the stew, based on a total of six servings.
 This doesn’t include info for serving suggestions such as rice.